 - The villain of the 2007 film The Promise Keeper.

 - Return Of The Living Dead III: Julie Walker drives spikes into her own body after becoming a zombie, attempting to numb her bestial impulses with pain.
 By the end of the movie she's got rail spikes through her arms, along with nails and glass shards sticking out of her head.

 - Thir13en GhostsThe Hammer, though the event of having the nails hammered into him isn't shown on-screen, only how it looks when the Main Characters are viewing the ghosts.

 - 300: In the Bittersweet Grand Finale, where every remaining Spartan warrior is killed and outnumbered by the Persian army, many of the Spartans have arrows, swords, and other weapons encrusted in their bodies.

 - Being pincushioned with arrows (by his own men) is how Washizu dies in Throne of Blood.

-- In The Wolverine Logan receives plenty of Annoying Arrows by the ninjas, which being poisoned manage to knock him out.
+- In The Wolverine, Logan receives plenty of Annoying Arrows by the ninjas... which, being poisoned, knock him out.

 - The 13th Warrior: one of the vikings gets about a half dozen spears (!) stuck in his chest and back before finally keeling over